MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 When migrating from Egnyte into Microsoft 365, the *modified by* author is preserved.
 However, the *created by* is changed to the user.

-### Does the Mover app interact with the sync client in OneDrive?
+### Does the Mover app interact with the OneDrive sync app?

-We do not interact with the sync client in **OneDrive**.
-Before a migration, We recommend disabling it.
-If you use it during a migration, it tries to sync all the migrating data.
+No, it doesn't interact with the OneDrive sync app.
+Before a migration, we recommend disabling the sync app.
+If it's running during a migration, it tries to sync all the migrating data.

 ### What happens to shared data?